Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality

-Flying squirrels are peppy and entertaining, always on the move.
+Flying squirrels are peppy, entertaining, and always on the move.
 They love exploring and can be very interactive with their owners.
-Keep in mind—they are still very new to domestication, so they will always act a little wild sometimes.
+Keep in mind that they are still new to domestication, so they will act a little wild sometimes.
+Aside from their untamed roots, they can be social, loving pets.
+Flying squirrels are also known for their curiosity and flightiness.

-Flying squirrels may very well grow to tolerate humans—and even like being handled from time to time.
+Flying squirrels may very well grow to tolerate humans and even like being handled from time to time.
 But these little critters are wild at heart, and that won’t change anytime soon.

 Health & Care